catalyst-cloud/catalystcloud-docs/source/block-storage/block-storage-bp.rst

 that a more optimal allocation is done on the storage layer.

 Once the volume is partitioned and **before** the filesystem has been created, run the following command to pre-allocate the storage.
+In this example our disk is attached as /dev/vdx.

 .. code:: shell